Mona-sri/Flash-AI/README.md

 ```

 ### Backend Setup
-1. Navigate to your server folder: `cd server`
+1. Navigate to your server folder: `cd backend`
 2. Install dependencies: `npm install`
 3. Create a `.env` file and add your keys (see below).
 4. Start the server: `node server.js`

 ### Frontend Setup
-1. Navigate to your client folder: `cd client`
+1. Navigate to your client folder: `cd frontend`
 2. Install dependencies: `npm install`
 3. Start the app: `npm start`